 - Humans Are Superior: Toyed with.
 Mostly we're just too stubborn to go down without a fight.
 The Great Golden Ones have gotten complacent with their reputation generally being enough to stop anyone going against them.
-Humanity develops a material that The Great Golden Ones made up on the spot, takes out the universe's Enemy Number One, and generally makes The Great Golden Ones look like a bunch of tossers.
+Humanity manage to actually invent a material that The Great Golden Ones made up on the spot, takes out the universe's Enemy Number One, resurrects an extinct alien race by trying the obvious solution no one else had thought to, and generally makes The Great Golden Ones look like a bunch of tossers.

 - Literal-Minded: Oh Avantor, you should have known better than to order your 17 to "secure the hyperspace navigation cube at all costs!
 Eat it if you must!"

 - Lost in Translation: The "road maintenance crew" initially picked up by the aliens.
 Actually a vicious "street gang" with a combined rap sheet measured in yards.

 - Toyed with several more times, such as when The Bloody Deckers are speaking to the First Contact Team and the alien translator is translating from English, to ... whatever ... and back into English, making their diction seem considerably more proper than in reality.

 - Aliens nearly universally refer to humanity's home planet as "Dirt."